vmware-archive/Workshop/Lab11/README.md

 ### Step 05 - Create a MySqlHealthContributor

-Add an implementation of a `IHealthContributor` which when called, will check the health of the MySql connection to the MySql database.
+Add an implementation of a `IHealthContributor` which when called, will check the health of the connection to the MySql database.
 Call this contributor, `MySqlHealthContributor` and place this new class in the projects folder.

-This contributor should make use of an injected `FortuneContext` to test that it can connect to the back-end database service by executing a `SELECT 1;` against it.
+This contributor should make use of an injected `FortuneContext` to test that it can connect to the back-end database by executing a `SELECT 1;` against it.
 Have it return the status of the command along with its status computed status.

 ### Step 06 - Add MySqlHealthContributor to Container